OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 #### API Calls
 Errors generated during an API call, including the initial staging of a consent, should follow the standard API error response pattern of pre-defined HTTP code with the [error response structure](#error-response-structure) for Open Banking Read/Write APIs.

-Failures, such as insufficient funds to complete a transaction, should return an API error and also be reflected in the consent endpoint using ISO 20022 reasons and/or OBL Proprietary reasons as appropriate.
+All technical and business validation errors must be returned as an API error and also be reflected in the consent endpoint using ISO 20022 reasons and/or OBL Proprietary reason codes as appropriate.

 A list of codes can be found in the [External_Internal_Codesets repository](https://github.com/OpenBankingUK/External_Interal_CodeSets)